Andrepereira2001/feup-lbaw-2021/er.md

 ### 3. Supplementary Requirements

-> Annex including business rules, technical requirements, and restrictions.
+> Section including business rules, technical requirements, and restrictions.
 > For each subsection, a table containing identifiers, names, and descriptions for each requirement.

 #### 3.1.
 Business rules